 Forms of metal roofing

-Knowing what kind of metal roofing material is best for your home is one thing, but what about what about the physical form of the roof?
+Knowing what kind of metal roofing material is best for your home is one thing, but what about the physical form of the roof?
 Learning about this is just as important and knowing what kind of metal roofing material is best because different metal roofing forms have different characteristics and serve different functions.
 There are two major forms of metal roofing: Panels, which usually resemble a sheet, and shingles, which are practically the same as the shingles you see on clay or asphalt roofing structures.

 Standard seam metal roofing